SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 Assuming `nano` is your text editor, save and exit using CTRL+X, then `Y`.

-The text tells `cron` to automatically run a backup at 3am everyday.
-It redirect all output into a log file called `backup.log` which can be reviewed if troubleshooting is required.
+The text tells `cron` to automatically run a backup at 3am every day.
+It redirects all output into a log file called `backup.log` which can be reviewed if troubleshooting is required.